robinjack/dsl_for_data_analysis/README.md

 * Work to pass tests for semantic model - 6/21 [DONE - for data]
     * TODO - pass tests for memento
     * Finalise DSL syntax design - 7/1 [REDO]
     * NOTES - had finished this, but then saw feedback on my proposal.
-Currently
+Currently in the process of redoing the analysis.
     * Need to design a BNF/CFG for the language.
 Can then easily create this in TextX
 * Create tests for DSL syntax - 7/6 [DONE v1]
     * TODO - 1. create tests for evaluator class.
 Notes on